 The notice period varies depending on the worker’s seniority in the company, salary and length of service.

 For manual workers:

 If the worker has less than 20 years of service, the employer has to give them a minimum of four weeks’ notice.
 In case when the employee has served the company for 20 or more years, eight weeks’ minimum notice is required.

 Things get slightly more complicated with white-collar employees.
 To begin with, the notice period starts on the first day of the month following the month during which the notice takes effect.

-If the employee’s annual gross salary is less that €28,580 and they have worked for the company under 5 years, the minimum notice period is three months.
-This period is increased by three months for each additional period of five years’ service.
+If the employee’s annual gross salary is less than €28,580 and they have worked for the company for under 5 years, the minimum notice period is three months.
+This period is increased by three months for each additional period of five years of service.

-When the annual gross salary exceeds €28,580, the length of notice period has to be mutually agreed between the employee and employer, at the earliest when the notice is given.
+When the annual gross salary exceeds €28,580, the length of the notice period has to be mutually agreed upon between the employee and employer, at the earliest when the notice is given.

 When employees cannot be dismissed?